jerm/dexcom_tools/README.md

 $ python dexcom-tools.py

 # TODO
-Configurable outputs with something other the print Portable desktop alerts slack/sms/etc.. alerts
+Configurable outputs with something other than the print statements

+Portable desktop alerts

+slack/sms/etc.. alerts